 All personnel must know how to use tools and equipment safely, refer to: Section 2.3 on page 3.

-All tools and equipment used, must be:
+- All tools and equipment used, must be:

-- · Suitable for the task and procedure. - Electrically insulated (not below the alternator output voltage), refer to: Section 2.4 on page 3. - In a serviceable condition for safe use. - Included within the risk assessment, refer to: Section 2.4 on page 3.
+- Electrically insulated (not below the alternator output voltage), refer to: Section 2.4 on page 3.

+- · In a serviceable condition for safe use.